This post contains affiliate links.

 Lava Rock for Plant Drainage?

-Yes, you can use lava rock, however, remember it is very lightweight, and one of the reasons why you would want to add rocks or gravel if to ADD weight.
+Yes, you can use lava rock, however, remember it is very lightweight, and one of the reasons why you would want to add rocks or gravel is to ADD weight.
 If you don’t want to add weight, try some of the inexpensive or free suggestions above and skip the expense of lava rock.
 If you have extra from another project handy anyway, sure, use it, as long as it hasn’t been treated with anything harmful to plants.

 You Are Not Going To Want To Miss!!!